shakaihatsu/jee_reference_project/README.md

 The purpose of this project is to "steal" code from it.
 Basically tries to accumulate concepts, ideas and corresponding solutions inspired mostly by real life situations.

-There is an emphasis on pointing out important parts: non-trivial/hard-to-remember solutions to problems, unintuitive or strange behaviour, some useful features which are likely to be unknown to most - or really anything that can be considered important when working on an application.
+There is an emphasis on pointing out important parts ([POI](#poi)): non-trivial/hard-to-remember solutions to problems, unintuitive or strange behaviour, some useful features which are likely to be unknown to most - or really anything that can be considered important when working on an application.

 The project itself has no purpose regarding functionality.
 It is buildable and deployable however.
 There's really no point in listing the features, what's interesting is the [Technologies](#technologies) that are being used in this project.